 Most of us have been lucky enough to have access to food, water, and clean air since the day we were born.
 At the rate we’re going, these essentials could be gone for good by the time your kids (or their kids) toss their caps at high school graduation.
 Let that sink in for a second...

 You don’t have to live off the land, give up electricity, or hug every tree to help save the planet.
-The little ideas below can make a big difference — without throwing a wrench in your lifestyle.
+These ideas for sustainable practices can make a big difference — without throwing a wrench in your lifestyle.

-An easy way to instantly conserve energy is to turn off the lights.
+Because the natural resources required to produce electricity are typically non-renewable, using your lights to excess can have an environmental impact.
+But an easy way to instantly conserve energy is to simply turn off the lights.
 Before you go to bed, skip town, or run errands, flip the switch.
-It’s nothing to write home about, but as a bonus you’ll save a little on your electric bill too.
+It’s nothing to write home about, but environmental sustainability doesn’t always have to be a huge change to your routine.
+Bonus: You’ll save a little on your electric bill too.

-If you’re hesitant to upgrade to LEDs or CFLs, dimmers are a phenomenal way to conserve energy by taking control of your lights (and pumping less power to them).
+If you’re hesitant to upgrade to LEDs or CFLs, dimmers are a phenomenal way to minimize your use of natural resources and conserve energy by taking control of your lights (and pumping less power to them).
 Installation is a piece of cake.
 And once they’re up and running, you’ll wonder how you ever lived without them.

 Everyday electronics like chargers, curling irons, and coffee makers can suck power from your outlets, even when they’re off or idle.
 ‘Smart’ power strips are like garlic to these devices: Detecting when they’re in standby mode and preventing them from wasting energy.